Fakorede/autocomply/RQs/RQ2/README.md

 ## Answer

 We manually examine each Android Auto issue and classify them based on their manifestation.
-Following analysis and discussion, all authors reached a consensus on three primary categories: T1 - Media Playback, T2 - User Interface, and T3 - Voice Commands.
+Following analysis and discussion, all authors reached a consensus on three primary categories: `T1 - Media Playback`, `T2 - User Interface`, and `T3 - Voice Commands`.

 A common theme among
 these three issues is an oversight by developers when implement-